 Unified Budget Template (UBT) is the form used to prepare internal budgets for all industry-sponsored studies.
-CTSC SOP#8, CTSC SOP#9 and Clinical Research Guidebook detail preparation and approval of Industry-initiated and sponsored study budgets.
+CTSC SOP#8 (Staff Only), CTSC SOP#9 (Staff Only) (Staff Only) and Clinical Research Guidebook detail preparation and approval of Industry-initiated and sponsored study budgets.

 Use Epic Cost Query Tool to find the costs for hospital procedures and services (i.e. X-rays, CBC, Office Visits).
 The research costs vary based on location within the UCDMC.
 The Research costs may change several times a year, therefore, for multi-year trials, use 10% inflation per year for procedure costs.